logicmonitor/lm-powershell-module/Documentation/Remove-LMCollectorGroup.md

 ### You can pipe objects to this function.
 ## OUTPUTS

-### System.Management.Automation.PSCustomObject.
-The function returns an object with the Id and a success message.
+### Returns a PSCustomObject containing the ID of the removed collector group and a success message confirming the removal.
 ## NOTES
 This function requires valid API credentials to be logged in.
 Use Connect-LMAccount to log in before running this command.